HPCForge/BubbleML/bubbleml_data/DOCS.md

 ## Metadata (runtime-params)

 There is a lot of metadata associated with each of the Flash-X simulations.
-Some settings may be difficult to interpret and most will be unnecessary.
+The metadata is stored as a set of key-value pairs.
+The key is essentially some variable name, like `ins_invreynolds` is the inverse Reynolds number.
+Some settings may be difficult to interpret and many will be unnecessary for most users.
 We list out keys that are particularly relevant.
 Some of these settings, like the Reynolds and Prandtl number are important parameters used for the governing equation.
 These will be critical when implementing a physics-informed model.
+Here, we point out some of the important metadata keys:

 Real runtime parameters (`real-runtime-params`):
 1. Inverse Reynold's number: `ins_invreynolds`